Million Dollar Deviled Eggs Recipe

 Add 1 tablespoon of melted and cooled butter and blend until combined.

-Check for salt, add more if needed, and blend well to combine.
+If needed, check for salt, add more, and blend well to combine.

-Note – You can also use an electric hand mixer to whip the filling.
+Note – You can also whip the filling with an electric hand mixer.

 Make The Deviled Eggs